HISTORY & HERITAGE

 “I was amazed by the response of the women here.
 I knew no one was selling Nieman Marcus style at J Crew prices; it was a new idea and I didn’t have a big budget for advertising or a local professional network—I had just moved back.
 But what I found was an amazing clientele.”

 LAUNCH Clothing & Accessories formally opened it’s doors at 2008 Marconi Avenue in June of 2016 carrying both local and international designer clothing.
 Since then the brand has participated in a number of events including St. Louis Fashion Week, The Factory Fashion Show, The Feminine Cartel, and Wonderland Runway and has been featured in the Riverfront Times, EQ Magazine and Show Me St. Louis.
 In 2017 LAUNCH Clothing & Accessories expanded online as www.love-launch.com and added a social media presence of more than 2k followers by 2018.
-Plans for expansion in 2019 include collaborative work within the St. Louis fashion community and additional retail space in the city & county.
+Expansion in 2019 included collaborative work within the St. Louis fashion community and additional retail space in the city & county.
+On March 17th 2020 LAUNCH closed it's brick & mortar doors in compliance with the St. Louis shelter-in-place order and re-focused it's attention.
+Making and donating masks while re-organizing and adjusting to the changing times.

-“St. Louis is going through an incredible time right now, and there is opportunity to shape the next 50 years.
-LAUNCH is part of that--leading, innovating and accelerating through fashion, which will affect culture.
+“We're going through an incredible time right now, and there is opportunity to shape the future.
+In it's own way LAUNCH is part of that--leading, innovating and connecting through fashion, which affects culture.
 I won’t bring something I don’t love into the store.
 I won’t bring something common or easy to find everywhere.
 My job is to be the first to buy the best and share that with anyone who wants to do the same.”